TheCamilovisk/LoanManagement-squad5/README.md

 ### POST /loans
 **Summary**
 Create a loan application.
-Loans are automatically accepted.
+Loans acceptance policies are described on the Business Rules above.

 **Payload**
 <pre><code>